lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

    $ ... --odf-res 25 50 100 200

-Foa3D also provides the possibility to directly execute the multiscale analysis of fiber ODFs, skipping the Frangi filter stage, on pre-computed fiber orientation vector fields (NumPy or TIFF format):
+Foa3D also provides the possibility to directly execute the multiscale analysis of fiber ODFs, skipping the Frangi filter stage, on pre-computed 3D fiber orientation vector fields (TIFF format):

 .. code-block:: console